conceptdev/xamarin-ios-samples/README.md

-Xamarin iOS & watchOS samples (64-bit)
+Xamarin iOS & watchOS samples
 ============================

-Apps using Xamarin.iOS with the 64-bit API and targeting iOS 8 and newer. [watchOS docs](http://developer.xamarin.com/guides/ios/watch/).
+Apps using Xamarin.iOS, targeting iOS 8 and newer; plus some [watchOS](http://developer.xamarin.com/guides/ios/watch/) demos.

-HeartRateMonitor
+HeartRateMonitor (iOS 8)
 ----------------
 Uses Bluetooth LE APIs to communicate with a heart rate monitor and display the value on the screen.
 Stores data in iOS 8's Health app via HealthKit.